-Mechanism/transmission channel Rating Explanation and key indicators (if available)
+Mechanism/transmission channel Rating ^a Explanation and key indicators (if available)

-Mainstreaming
+Mainstreaming5

-Demonstration/Replication
+Demonstration-replication ^c

-Catalytic effects
+Catalytic effects ^d

-Other types of transformational mechanism
+Other

-Rating scale: 1=No significant role, 2= :Minor role, 3=Major role, 4=Critical role, NOP=No Opinion Possible
+a.
+Rating scale: 1 = no significant role, 2 = minor role, 3 = major role, 4 = critical role, NOP = no opinion possible.

-&lt;sup>36 Mainstreaming - when information, lessons, or specific aspects of a GEF intervention becomes part of a stakeholder's own initiatives, such as laws, policies, regulations and programs.
+b.
+Mainstreaming: when information, lessons, or specific aspects of a GEF intervention become part of a stakeholder's own initiatives, such as laws, policies, regulations, and programs.

-&lt;sup>37 Demonstration/replication - interventions demonstrate the feasibility/viability of implementing a project/program, of a business model, an innovation, etc. to other market players.
+c.
+Demonstration-replication: interventions demonstrate the feasibility/viability of implementing a project/program or of a business model, an innovation, etc., to other market players.
 The intervention is then copied by other players (magnifying the direct impact of the intervention itself).

-&lt;sup>38 Catalytic effects - externalities that go beyond the intervention.
-This may be related to synergies and complementarities among different instruments and interventions deployed.
+d.
+Catalytic effects: externalities that go beyond the intervention.
+These may be related to synergies and complementarities among different instruments and interventions deployed.
 The contribution of the GEF partnership is larger than the sum of its interventions.